 - Create a wishlist so you don't end up with things you don't want or need.

-Make a wishlist at one or two of your favorite local, sustainable online shops (like Good Intent)!
+Make a wishlist at one or two of your favorite local, sustainable online shops (like Way of Being!)
 This helps ensure you get exactly what you wanted or at least pushes your gift-giver in the right direction.

 - Stick to items you KNOW will be useful (like toothbrushes, dish soap, or sunscreen), but opt for novel, plastic-free versions!